Aside from the lumber trade (sawmills and furniture production), Wiarton's second most important founding business was, not surprisingly, fishing.

 In later years, the the former fish house structure served as part of Wiarton's marina, but it just barely lived to see the turn of the millennium.
 Figure W12D above shows the former Wiarton fish house shortly before its demolition in the winter of 1999-2000.
 By then the building was showing its age...it was a run-down echo of a time long-since passed.

 The top image of Figure W12E above shows the 1920 incarnation of the fish house as it stood in the 1930s.
 The effects of the lamprey eel had left the waters eerily devoid of fishing boats.
 By the 1980s, the fish house was a relic that seemed out of place amidst the multitude of pleasure yachts in the Wiarton Marina.
-The same view from 2004 is shown in the bottom image of Figure W12D.
-The former location of the fish house now serves as a parking lot for the marina (and in the winter time, the yachts themselves!).
+A similar view from 2023 shows Wiarton's busy, modern marina, but no trace of the former fish house which would have been at the middle-left of the picture.
+Its former location now serves as a parking lot for the marina (and in the winter time, the yachts themselves while in storage!).